wnfs-wg/spec/spec/notation.md

 This represents a ciphertext that's marked with the data type `Data` that it needs to decrypt to.
 For example `AesGcm<Ratchet>` represents a byte string that would decrypt to a value of type `Ratchet` using [AES-GCM](https://csrc.nist.gov/publications/detail/sp/800-38d/final) with 256-bit keys.
 The ciphertexts produced by `AesGcm<>` have a 12 byte initialization vector prepended and the 16 byte authentication tag appended.

-## `AesKw<Data>`
+## `AesKw<Data>` and `AesKwp<Data>`

 This represents a ciphertext that decrypts to given data type `Data`.
 The encryption/decryption algorithm used is [AES-KW](https://csrc.nist.gov/publications/detail/sp/800-38f/final) with 256-bit keys.
-AES-KW is essentially a keyed permutation function where observing the permutation doesn't reveal information about the key used.
-It doesn't provide [IND-CCA2](https://en.wikipedia.org/wiki/Ciphertext_indistinguishability), so shouldn't be used for encrypting user-provided data.
-Instead,we use it for encrypting uniformly random data: cryptographic keys.
+AES-KW and AES-KWP are can be thought of as keyed permutation functions where observing the permutation doesn't reveal information about the key used.
+It doesn't provide [IND-CCA2](https://en.wikipedia.org/wiki/Ciphertext_indistinguishability), so must only be only be used in cases where detecting two same-key and same-message ciphertexts is not a security concern.

-## `AesGcmDet<Data>`

-Short for "AES-GCM deterministic".

-This represents a ciphertext that decrypts to given data type `Data`.
-The encryption/decryption algorithm used is [AES-GCM-SIV](https://datatracker.ietf.org/doc/html/rfc8452) with 256-bit keys.
-However, to achieve deterministic encryption, we intentionally re-use the nonce `wnfs det enc` (12 ascii bytes).
-This nonce MUST NOT prepended to the ciphertexts, but is assumed from context.

-These ciphertexts are not secure under attacks like IND-CCA, so in this specification we're careful to make sure that it is never used to encrypt data that can be arbitrarily chosen.
+In contrast to AES-KW, AES-KWP allows encrypting messages that are not multiples of 8 bytes by adding padding.

+In this specification we use AES-KW for encrypting random AES keys and AES-KWP for encrypting private node headers containing the inumber, namefilter and skip ratchet.

 ## `ByteArray<length>`